This patient is a middle-distance runner who were suffering from Achilles tendonitis for a while.

 The pain started to appear in March, and I received massage, PRP injections, shock waves, and other treatments, but they were not effective.
 When I was thinking that I might not be able to cure the pain anymore, I heard about an athlete in different team who got better after taking a catheter treatment.
 So, I came to OKUNO CLINIC in Tokyo for the first time in October.

-He was in a hurry to improve his record as an athlete, but the ultrasound clearly showed abnormal blood vessels, and the Achilles tendon itself was swollen about 1.5 times bigger than normal.
+He was in a hurry to improve his record as an athlete, but the ultrasound clearly showed problem blood vessels, and the Achilles tendon itself was swollen about 1.5 times bigger than normal.

 Tendons are tissues with few blood vessels, technically speaking, they are called oligovascular tissues.
 It was believed that the more blood vessels are in a tendon, the better it is.
 In fact, the area such as Achilles tendon where strong forces are applied, it is known that there are abnormal unnecessary blood vessels entering the tendon.